Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/development-plan.md

 * BLM calibration status data in scenario status data
-* GET endpoint for BLM calibration results for a scenario (pairs of `{ blm: number, score: number }` values).
+* GET endpoint for BLM calibration results for a scenario (pairs of `{ blm: number, score: number; boundaryLength: number }` values).
 Maybe the shell interface could be created as part of Release 1 to allow frontend to prepare things.
 * Tile endpoint (new or adapted) to render MVT tiles of the best solution for each BLM value; as this endpoint will use persisted PU selection for each BLM value the performance overhead should be acceptable compared to storing a